Location & getting there

 Gay massage near Farringdon

-Since it’s mostly a commercial area, you may struggle to find gay massage in Farringdon itself.
-However, if travelling by underground, Luis is only two stops away in Russell Square.
-Just change over at King’s Cross.
-Alternatively, we have William in Baker Street and Ethan in Green Park.
+Since it’s mostly a commercial area, you may struggle to find private gay massage in Farringdon itself.
+However, if travelling by underground, masseur Felix is only a short trip away in Fitzrovia (get off at Great Portland Street).
+Alternatively, we have Luis in Holborn and William in Covent Garden.
 All of the masseurs work from their private flats where everything is set up for your comfort and enjoyment.
 Showering facilities are available.
 Would you prefer the masseur of your choice to visit your home or hotel?
-You can book an outcall for an additional £30 charge (for taxi and travel time).
+You can book an outcall for an additional £50 charge (for taxi and travel time).
 Usually, we only serve London zones 1 and 2, but if you’re further away, do enquire and we’ll see if anything can be done.
 You can discuss your options with James by calling, texting or sending a Whatsapp message to +44 7492 898079.

 Things to do near Farringdon